Team Members

 • Solicitor – Supreme Court of Queensland and High Court of Australia

-• Representing developers, local authorities and submitters in appeals, declaratory proceedings, enforcement proceedings and prosecutions under the Integrated Planning Act 1997, Sustainable Planning Act 2009 and Planning Act 2016.
+• Representing developers, local authorities, infrastructure providers and submitters in appeals, declaratory proceedings, enforcement proceedings and prosecutions under planning legislation and local laws.

-• Advising clients on land use and development assessment matters.
+• Advising clients on all aspects of land use, planning and development assessment including in relation to priority development areas.

 • Preparing and implementing an ‘empty property strategy’ to bring abandoned properties back into use for a local authority in London.